 Disapproval: A program that receives a negative recommendation by a majority vote of Commission members present may be reconsidered after one year at the request of the institution, provided substantive changes indicate the need for reconsideration.

-Disapproval: A program that receives a favorable vote of a majority of the members present but which falls short of receiving a favorable vote by a majority of the members of the Commission may be reconsidered at the next regularly scheduled meeting at the request of the institution provided substantive changes indicate the need for reconsideration.

 Deferral: Should the Commission (by majority vote of members present) defer action on a proposed program, it will specify the future meeting at which the program will be reconsidered, being mindful of the ten-month deadline for program action.
 If the ten-month limitation has been reached or will be reached before the next scheduled meeting of the Commission, action will not be deferred; however, if the Commission decides that special consideration is warranted, such a program may be disapproved by a majority of members present with the provision that the program can be reconsidered at a specified meeting scheduled prior to the one-year restriction on resubmission of disapproved programs.
 Deferral is a Commission, not an institutional prerogative.

-Withdrawal: Should an institution withdraw a proposed program from Commission consideration, it may be resubmitted at any time; however, the time which has expired prior to the withdrawal will not count toward the ten-month deadline on Commission program action.
+Withdrawal of a New Program Proposal: Should an institution withdraw a proposed program from Commission consideration, it may be resubmitted at any time; however, the time which has expired prior to the withdrawal will not count toward the ten-month deadline on Commission program action.
 The Commission will have ten months beginning at the time the program is resubmitted to take action on the program.

-Post-implementation conditions on enrollment, graduation rates, and the efficacy of the assessment system will be placed on the approval of new academic programs.
+Post-Implementation Requirements for Approved Programs of Study: Any new degree program approved by the Commission shall have a seven-year post-implementation monitoring period, during which it must meet the conditions set forth at the time of approval, as follows: